 Inclement Weather Information

 If the superintendent determines to delay or close school, the District’s phone messaging system will be activated and the major radio and television stations will be notified.
-Also, the District will post this information on the District’s website, Facebook, Twitter, Birdville ISD News, and the District’s main voicemail at 817-547-5700.
+The District will also post this information on the District’s website, Facebook, Instagram, Twitter and Birdville ISD News.
 BISD only posts these notifications if school is delayed or closed — not if it is open as usual.

 Frequently Asked Questions